How Old are your Tires? Your Safety may Depend on the Answer

 How to Determine the Age of your Tires

 Have you ever asked yourself, “how old are my tires?”.
 If not – you should.
-Determining your tires age is very important to you and your family’s safety.
+Determining your tire age is very important to you and your family’s safety.
 If you’re driving with a tire over six years old, you could be putting yourself in danger, as tires dry rot with age from the inside out.

 “These Tires Have a Few Good Years Left in Them”

-Like many folks, I used to think, “the tread looks great, no bald or worn out spots, these things could last at least a couple more years”.
+I used to think, “the tread looks great, no bald or worn out spots, these things could last at least a couple more years”.
 They may last another three years, but your tread has little to do with it.
 What is more essential is the age of the tire.
 Tire’s are made of rubber, obviously, and when rubber gets old, it starts to dry and crack (often times from the inside out.
 This process is not always visible to the naked eye.

 What’s more important than the thickness of the tread is the date that the tires were manufactured.
 Until last week I had no idea that the age of the tire mattered, I thought it was all in the tread and visible cracking.
 I also had no idea that tires have a manufacture date stamped on them.
 But the manufacturers don’t make it easy on you to figure this out.